 How we get involved in the Criminal Justice

-The Criminal Justice Development Program provides critical training, long-term mentorship, assistance in investigations and other innovative approaches to build capacities, the program targets national law enforcement agencies and other judicial protection mechanisms to increase adherence to national and international standards in cases of sexual abuse and exploitation of children and the use of child-friendly procedures throughout the whole criminal justice process.
+The Criminal Justice Development Program provides critical training, long-term mentorship and assistance on investigations to national law enforcement agencies and other judicial protection mechanisms to increase adherence to national and international standards in cases of sexual abuse and exploitation of children and the use of child-friendly procedures throughout the whole criminal justice process.

 This program has not only trained law enforcement officials, but has focused on training those who can pass the knowledge onto new generations with training of trainer sessions.

 One of the biggest achievements was the adoption of our training materials by the Police Academy of Cambodia (PAC).

 PAC is a public educational establishment which acts as the secretariat to the Minister of Interior, entrusted with the main roles and responsibilities in managing and planning for capacity development of the Cambodian National Police and in designing and developing the educational curriculum for all levels on specialised skills and methods of operation.